-In this video I demonstrate three ways to display zeros as blanks.
+In this tutorial, I explain three ways to display zeros as blanks.
 Download the featured file here.

 Method One: Use the IF Function